apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/manage_cluster/create_and_connect_a_mysql_cluster.md

 ***Steps:***

-1. Run the command below to list all the available kernel versions and choose one that you need.
+1. Run the command below to list all the available kernel versions and choose the one that you need.
    ```
    kbcli clusterversion list
    ```